emirsahin1/YoloV7-Weapon-Detection-Model/README.md

 ## Dateset

 The model was trained on a dataset that combines our own labeled images and other open source weapon datasets.
-A custom CGI dataset was also created and included in the training process.
+A custom CGI dataset was also created and included in the dataset.

 Dataset: https://universe.roboflow.com/ai-project-dazch/final-weapon-dataset